 If you’re tight on space, a washer dryer combo might be an option to consider.
 As the name implies, it combines two appliances into one.
 Probably the main benefit of owning a washer/dryer is that they’re roughly the same size as standard washing machines, so it can save a significant amount of space in the laundry room.
 While they might be expensive to buy, they should cost less than buying two separate appliances.
 Currently Bosch offers one Washer Dryer model:

 The Bosch washer-dryer has 8kg washing capacity and 4kg drying capacity.
 It features similar technology to what you will find with the dryers mentioned above, such as the automatic self-cleaning system and anti-vibration design.
 It’s equipped with 15 programs and a time delay option.

-In terms of energy efficiency for the washer, it provides a four star energy rating, costing around $87 per year in electricity running costs, while for the dryer it’s rated at three stars.
+In terms of energy efficiency for the washer, it provides a four star energy rating, while for the dryer it’s rated at three stars.
 For water consumption, it’s rated 4.5 stars on the WELD water efficiency rating.

 - Dimensions (HxWxD): 8 x 59.8 x 59 cm

 Bosch clothes dryers are equipped with a number of advanced systems.
 However, these features have an impact on prices as you won’t find a Bosch clothes dryer for under $1,000 – most cost much closer to $2,000 or more.
 Nevertheless, you can expect higher than average energy efficiency ratings such as with the Bosch WTY877W0AU 9kg HomeProfessional Heat Pump Dryer that has 8 stars for energy efficiency, so you could make some of the initial purchase price back in the form of reduced energy bills over time.